Want to get – and stay – healthy?

 Call it misinformation, or misplaced knowledge, but these weight-lifting myths persist:

 - I’ll build big, bulky muscles.
 Maybe you have images of grunting men at the gym with bulging muscles.
 But that’s not physiologically possible, cites a study in the British Journal of Sports Medicine, whose researchers state that this common fear “should not dissuade women from engaging in this mode of exercise.d” What you’ll get instead of bulky muscles?
 A lean, tight, well-defined body.
+Only those who dedicate their whole lives to body building might risk developing stereotypically masculine looking bodies, but even then you could look into things like breast augmentation in Baltimore so that you can have the best of both worlds.

 - I’ll get injured.
 Like any other form of exercise, if you overdo it or do it without proper training and form, you can get injured.
 But done right – that means easing into it (don’t pick up 25-pound weights when you’re just beginning!), warming up, then cooling down and stretching afterward – your body will feel just right.